Mahābhūta: Four primary elements

 Air element represents the quality of expansion or repulsive forces.
 Any matter where repulsive forces are in prominence are called air elements.
-Internal air elements includes air associated with the pulmonary system (for example, for breathing), the intestinal system ("winds in the belly and bowels"), etc.
+Internal air elements include air associated with the pulmonary system (for example, for breathing), the intestinal system ("winds in the belly and bowels"), etc.

 Any entity that carry one or more of these qualities (attractive forces, repulsive forces, energy and relative motion) are called matter (rupa).
 The material world is considered to be nothing but a combination of these qualities arranged in space (akasha).
 The result of these qualities are the inputs to our five senses, color (varna) to the eyes, smell (gandha) to the nose, taste (rasa) to the tongue, sound (shabda) to the ears, and touch (sparsha) to the body.
 The matter that we perceive in our mind are just a mental interpretation of these qualities.

 Fifth and sixth elements

 In addition to the above four elements of underived matter, two other elements are occasionally found in the Pali Canon: